When is Harlan Coben’s The Woods released on Netflix? - TheNewsTrace

 What is The Woods about?

-He nonetheless finds himself scuffling with the loss, however when the physique of a boy who had vanished together with her is out of the blue found, proof emerges that she may nonetheless be alive.
+He nonetheless finds himself scuffling with the loss, however when the physique of a boy who had vanished along with her is immediately found, proof emerges that she might nonetheless be alive.

-Throughout the present’s six episodes, long-kept household secrets and techniques might be revealed and the reality may nicely tear Paweł’s life aside.
+Throughout the present’s six episodes, long-kept household secrets and techniques shall be revealed and the reality might effectively tear Paweł’s life aside.

-The sequence was shot on location in Poland and might be subtitled.
+The sequence was shot on location in Poland and shall be subtitled.

 Is there a trailer for The Woods?